 Crowdfunding is an online money-raising strategy that began as a way for the public to donate small amounts of money, often through social networking websites, to help artists, musicians, filmmakers and other creative people finance their projects.

-Crowdfunding Concerns for Small Businesses and Entrepreneurs
+Crowdfunding Considerations for Small Businesses and Entrepreneurs

-If you do not comply with these disclosure requirements, you and your business can be liable for securities fraud and subject to private lawsuits as well as administrative enforcement actions.
+If you do not comply with these disclosure requirements, you and your business could be liable for securities law violations and subject to private lawsuits as well as enforcement actions by state and federal regulators.
 Existing federal and state registration laws are specifically designed to protect small businesses soliciting investments by ensuring that the key terms and risks of their offerings are disclosed on brief, short-form filings.
-This is a huge benefit for entrepreneurs and other unsophisticated businesses that may be unaware of the legal pitfalls that await them when such disclosures are not made.
+This is a significant benefit for entrepreneurs and other unsophisticated businesses that may be unaware of the legal pitfalls that await them when such disclosures are not made.

-If your broker or funding portal does not comply with the SEC’s rules on the CROWDFUND Act, your exemption may be voided, subjecting you to liability for an unregistered offering.
-When you do select one, be sure that the broker or funding portal thoroughly complies with the requirements of the CROWDFUND Act and its rules.
+Carefully choose a broker or funding portal.
+Be aware of unscrupulous persons offering to take fees from you now to help you raise capital over the Internet.
+If your broker or funding portal does not comply with the SEC’s rules under the CROWDFUND Act, your exemption may be voided, subjecting you to liability for an unregistered offering.
+When you do select an intermediary, be sure that the broker or funding portal thoroughly complies with the requirements of the CROWDFUND Act and its rules.

-- Don’t go it alone.
+Don’t go it alone.
 The crowdfunding exemption is meant to lower your capital-raising costs by exempting $1 million or less capital formation efforts from registration.
-However, a small business using this exemption still needs legal guidance as to how to comply with the CROWDFUND Act’s requirements as well as the general federal and state securities laws.
-During the time until you can use the crowdfunding exemption, consider speaking with a licensed and experienced securities law attorney to help you in your offering.
+However, a small business using this exemption still needs legal guidance as to how to comply with the CROWDFUND Act’s requirements as well as the other federal and state securities laws.
+Consider speaking with a licensed and experienced securities law attorney to help you in your offering.

-- Avoid distractions.
+Avoid distractions.
 Having hundreds of “owners” may distract the company’s management from devoting the time and energy that is necessary to run a successful business.
 Venture capital companies or private equity funds may be less inclined to invest in a company that already has a crowd of small investors.

-- Consider your funding alternatives.
+Consider your funding alternatives.
 Crowdfunding may be less expensive than doing a public offering of securities, but it will be more expensive than other alternatives.
 Federal and state laws provide other ways for a company to raise money from limited numbers of investors with little or no cost.
 Contact your state securities regulator to learn the different options for raising capital.

-The Bottom Line
+The Bottom Line: